OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 - the person responsible for the process is documented and generally known
 - all security incidents are documented in a consistent way
+- first KPIs for security incidents are collected

 ### Notes